Last updated on July 7th, 2022 at 11:12 am

-In The Help, Aibileen, Skeeter and Minnie risk everything to write a book about life in Jackson Mississippi.
+In The Help, Aibileen, Skeeter, and Minnie risk everything to write a book about what life is like for them in Jackson Mississippi.

-Through the process of writing their stories Aibileen becomes empowered to become a writer on her own.
+Through the process of writing their stories, Aibileen becomes empowered to pursue her dream to become a writer on her own.

-There will never be anyone else who is exactly like you — ever.
+There will never be anyone else who is exactly like you–ever.
 You are one of a kind, a unique individual.
-You were put on this earth to follow your heart, to strike out on your own path and not follow the crowd.
+You were put on this earth to follow your heart, to strike out on your path, and not to follow the crowd.

-Be like Aibileen, Skeeter and Minnie: have the courage to push your differences into something more in order to change your life and find true happiness.
+Be like Aibileen, Skeeter, and Minnie: dare to push your differences into something more to change your life and find true happiness.

 Being different takes courage.
 Using your courage makes you confident.
-Confidence in your abilities makes you special, because you are.
+Confidence in your abilities makes you unique because you are.

 2. Courage is your best friend.

-This is a quote by Winston Churchill and nothing could be more true about the relationship between the characters Aibileen and Skeeter.
-Dreams require that you push through your fears and stand up for your dream.
+The above quote is from The Help and nothing could be more accurate about the relationship between the characters Aibileen and Skeeter.
+Big dreams require that you push through your fears and stand up for your vision.
 It will demand that you take chances and speak up when you think there is an opportunity.
 You have to ask for what you want.
 You have to raise your hand.
 You have to open your mouth.